AndyRae/uk-box-office/readme.md

 ## Get Started

+### Codespaces

+[![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=408136770)

+This codespace will run the three services needed; the backend, frontend, and database for the app.

+Run backend
+- `cd src/berenice; flask run`

+Run frontend
+- `cd src/sophronia; npm run`

+### Run Locally

 - Run locally: `docker-compose up`

-- Make migrations: `docker exec web flask db upgrade`
+### Seeding Data

 Seeding data requires you to have a `archive.csv` of box office data in `src/berenice/data/`.
 You can find the entire dataset to use [here](https://boxofficedata.co.uk/opendata).
-It will take a long time to seed the data, so you might try the `--year` flag to only seed a single year.
+It will take a long time to seed the data, so you should try the `--year` flag to only seed a single year.

+- Make database migrations, inside `src/berenice` `flask db upgrade`
-- Seed films: `docker exec web flask seed-films`
+- Seed films: `flask seed-films`
-- Seed box office: `docker exec web flask seed-box-office`
+- Seed box office: `flask seed-box-office`
   - Additionally takes `--year` option for a specific year: `--year 2007`

-### Codespaces

-[![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=408136770)

-You can run the backend of this application in Github codespaces.

-- Open in Codespaces
-- `cd src/berenice`
-- `flask run`

 ## Structure